• University of Strathclyde

 Who will you learn with?

-I am a genealogist and educator based at the University of Strathclyde in Glasgow, Scotland and am Course Leader for the MSc in Genealogical, Palaeographic and Heraldic Studies (distance learning).
+I am a genealogist and educator based at the University of Strathclyde in Glasgow, Scotland and am the Head of the Strathclyde Institute for Genealogical Studies.

 Graham is the Principal Tutor on the MSc in Genealogical, Palaeographic and Heraldic Studies by Distance Learning at the University of Strathclyde, Glasgow, Scotland